tiprankstipranks

 There may be a negative effect on our business going forward because of changes to net neutrality.

-The principle that Internet service providers should treat all Internet communications equally, and not charge users different rates for various tiers of service or prioritize certain traffic while blocking or slowing down others, is called net neutrality.
+The principle that Internet service providers should treat all Internet communications equally and not charge users different rates for various tiers of service or prioritize certain traffic while blocking or slowing down others, is called net neutrality.
 On January 4, 2018, the FCC released an order that largely repealed prior FCC rules that prevented broadband internet access providers from degrading or otherwise disrupting a broad range of services provisioned over consumers' and enterprises' broadband internet access lines.
+In January 2025, the U.S. Court of Appeals for the Sixth Circuit struck down the FCC's January 2018 order.
 Many of the largest providers of broadband services, like cable companies and traditional telephone companies, have publicly stated that they will not degrade or disrupt their customers' use of applications and services, like ours.
 However, there was no guarantee that they would not do so in the future.
 If such providers were to degrade, impair, or block our services, it would negatively impact our ability to provide services to our customers, and we would likely lose revenue and profits.
 We would probably incur legal fees in an attempt to restore our customers' access to our services.
 Broadband internet access providers may also attempt to charge us or our customers additional fees to access services like ours that may result in the loss of customers and revenue, or increase our costs thereby reducing our profitability, or make our services less competitive if we increase our rates to our customers.
-President Biden and numerous Senators have criticized the status of net neutrality, at this time we are not aware if there will be legislation that might reimpose the prior regulations.
-Following the adoption of the January 4, 2018 order, a number of states passed laws establishing rules similar to those that existed prior to the effective date of the January 4, 2018 order.
-However, we cannot rely on those state laws because of the uncertainty as to whether states have the authority to establish rules that could be interpreted to conflict with the January 4, 2018 order.
-The U.S. Department of Justice has taken the position that local authorities do not have the authority to contradict the FCC's January 4, 2018 order.
+Following the adoption of the FCC's January 2018 order, several states passed state-level net neutrality laws.
+However, we cannot rely on those state laws because of potential opposition from the federal government.
 We cannot predict the ultimate outcome of these disputes.

 Production